Please Note: This seat has been discontinued

 The manual gives clear instructions for removing the crotch strap and stowing the harness in booster mode.
 Removal of the harness before use as a booster is required.

-Booster mode is where the Alpha Omega Elite falls spectacularly short, with shoulder belts that get stuck in the belt guide and leave the shoulder belt half off the shoulder, and a lap belt that is positioned squarely over the occupant’s belly.
+Booster mode is where the prior model, the Alpha Omega Elite, falls spectacularly short, with shoulder belts that get stuck in the belt guide and leave the shoulder belt half off the shoulder, and a lap belt that is positioned squarely over the occupant’s belly.
 I held my breath as I buckled my model in (7 1/2 years old, 4’4″ tall and 60 lbs).

 The picture speaks for itself.